tomaskraus/ts-propper/README.md

 ```

 We can specify (possibly nested) path using an array of keys.
-Also, using array in a Lens creation, we can address a property innaccesible by a dot notation.
+Also, using array in a Lens creation, we can address a property inaccessible by a dot notation.

 ```ts
 const colorProp2 = P.newInstance<Circle, string>(['common', 'color']);